CJJP-git/CJJP-git.github.io/README.md

 # CJJP-git.github.io

-This is the personal research website of Jipeng Cui
+This is the personal research website of Jipeng Cui.